radrich/richarmstrong.net/_classes/get-inspired-explore-your-city.md

 - **TapTapKaboom School:** [The video class](https://ttkb.me/get-inspired) (which includes the audio class) and [the audio-only class](https://ttkb.me/get-inspired-audio) are available as once-off purchases.
 - **Skillshare:** [The video class.](https://ttkb.me/get-inspired-sk) You’ll need a Premium Skillshare membership (very much worth it).
 If you’ve never used Skillshare before you, use [this link](https://ttkb.me/get-inspired-sk) to get a 14-day free trial.
 You’ll be able to watch this class and tons of others for free during that time.
 - **Listenable:** [The audio class.](https://ttkb.me/get-inspired-listenable) Listenable has some amazing audio-only content.
-It’s also a memebership service.
+It’s also a membership service.
 Use [this link](https://ttkb.me/get-inspired-listenable) to get a 7-day free trial.
 You’ll be able to listen to this class and a whole bunch more for free during that time.

 ### What The Class Covers
 - Why your city is a Mecca for inspiration.